suki16/suki16/README.md

 - 👋 Hi, I’m @suki16
-- 👀 I’m interested in weband app development
+- 👀 I’m interested in cybersecurity and server/network administration
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting project that would help sharpen my skills
-- 📫 How to reach me adesunkanmisalami@gmail.com
+- 📫 How to reach me adesunkanmisalami@hotmail.com

 <!---
 suki16/suki16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.